sjforman/sjforman.github.io/_posts/2014-04-17-Better-learn-a-fugue.md

 ---
 layout: post
-title: "Better learn a fugue"
+title: "How to Learn A Fugue"
 date: 2014-05-07
 ---